 In 2009, a MassDOT Value Engineering Study examined ways to improve the “value” of the project and suggested removing the Route 79 viaduct and replacing it with an “at-grade” roadway that would be combined with existing surface streets.
 In January 2010, MassDOT convened a task force of local and regional stakeholders to examine alternatives to address the interchange deficiencies, including removing the viaduct.

 In January 2011, after a study of 12 concepts, MassDOT chose one alternative, “the at-grade alternative,” to best address the purpose and need for the project: Remove elevated Route 79 south of Cedar Street and replace it with a surface street that will combine Route 79 traffic with Route 138 and Davol Street traffic.

 MassDOT spent the next two years refining the preferred alternative, studying the environmental impacts, and seeking input from the public and other stakeholders.
-The result is the current design, which is approaching 75% completion.
+The result is the final design design, which is now under construnction.